-NVE is a member of CEER and participates as an observer in the ERGEG procedures.
-NVE has in 2009 continued its work with the goal that NVE should be included in the Board of Regulators in the new Energy Agency, ACER, with all rights and obligations.
-This is expected to be decided as part of the EEA negotiations on the third energy market package in 2010.
+NVE is a member of CEER.
+NVE has in 2010 continued its work with the goal that NVE should be included in the new Energy Agency, ACER.
+This is expected to be decided as part of the EEA process related to the third energy market package in 2011.

-This report follows the common reporting structure created by the Commission and ERGEG.
+This report follows the common reporting structure created by the Commission and CEER.